leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-60m-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/06.png)

-We will now go through how to create this report from scratch, starting with creating the worksheet definitions section.

 ### CustomerOrderHistory - Creating the Worksheet Definitions Area

+This section shows how to create the report definitions area.

-**Step 1: Open a New Worksheet** Open a blank Excel workbook.
+**Step 1: Open a New Workbook** Open a blank Excel workbook.

 ![](/images/L-Dev-Report_from_Scratch/07.png)